hubmapconsortium/gateway/README.md

 * `docker-compose.yml` defines all the services and container details, as well as mounted volumes and ports mapping.

+* `docker-compose.dev.yml` should be used for local development along with the base `docker-compose.yml`

+* `docker-compose.prod.yml` should be used for production along with the base `docker-compose.yml`

 * `hubmap-auth` is the actual HuBMAP Web Gateway authentication and authorization service that verifies all the API requests.
 It basically sets up the uWSGI application server to launch the Python Flask application and Nginx to act as a front end reverse proxy.

 * `nginx` is the folder used for mounting individual API config file of each API service and some static content, like favicon.ico.
 This folder is mounted to the `hubmap-auth` container using volumes.

 * `sample-api` is an example API service builds its own docker image and runs its own container.
 In this example, the API service is created with Pythong Flask and serviced by uWSGI.
 But this image doesn't contain Nginx server.
 We only use `sample-api.conf` and ask the Nginx from `hubmap-auth` to proxy the API requests.
-That's why we also put the configuration file in the `nginx/conf.d` folder and it will be mounted to the `hubmap-auth` container when it's spun up.
+That's why we also put the configuration file in the `nginx/conf.d-dev` and `nginx/conf.d-prod` folder for development and production purposes and it will be mounted to the `hubmap-auth` container when it's spun up.

 Each service has its own `Dockerfile`.
 We can either build the image separately or use docker compose to build all images as a stack.